Air conditioning: Evaporative cooling

 In dry, hot climates, the evaporative cooling effect may be used by placing water at the air intake, such that the draft draws air over water and then into the house.
 For this reason, it is sometimes said that the fountain, in the architecture of hot, arid climates, is like the fireplace in the architecture of cold climates.
 Evaporative cooling also makes the air more humid, which can be beneficial in a dry desert climate.

 Evaporative coolers tend to feel as if they are not working during times of high humidity, when there is not much dry air with which the coolers can work to make the air as cool as possible for dwelling occupants.
 Unlike other types of air conditioners, evaporative coolers rely on the outside air to be channeled through cooler pads that cool the air before it reaches the inside of a house through its air duct system; this cooled outside air must be allowed to push the warmer air within the house out through an exhaust opening such as an open door or window.

-Political debate

-There is a longstanding political controversy about air conditioning, particularly in the nations of Europe, where the technology is relatively unadopted.
-The strongest opposition generally originates from environmentalists, European federalists, and left-wing parties, while supporters tend to be from the political right.